Cuddling-Encouraged-heavily-Dnc/Cuddling-Encouraged-heavily-Dnc/README.md

 Do not Hate on my Yumeship and or Favorite characters its uncomfortable as hell And even if you Do at ALL keep it normal and dont go too far [No expections to this part].
 Only 1 expection YK WHO YOU AREE DEAR COSMO LOVER . <3

-Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC .
-I accept other 1x1x1x1 kins im just uncomfortable w / other yumeshippers + Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.
+Im a Hvy Non sharing 1x Yumeshipper Doubles dni or IWVEC . w / other yumeshippers + Other 1x1 yumeshippers MAY c+h w me if im 1x1 or any character but maybe just iwvec or dont mention the yumeshipping part, then idm!.  .

+I am now a bit uncomf with other 1x1 kins and if you claim to be his 1# fan . i prefer if you dni / iwvec unless i knew you before . and or feel comf with you .
+No excuses on calling yourself his 1# fan i WILL hide you perm ./ for 24h

 Also Yes i am a minor but im extremely  desensitized to most things so you can absolutely have serious conversations around me or with me and i wouldnt mind hell i even like those conversations ...  **BUT** Do not be weird. and mind yourself to not say anything weird towards me [if your older then me aka above 17 or mostly 18+] Your a weirdo if you do so .